20 Unique Things To Do In Beaufort, South Carolina

 9. A Day Trip to St. Helena Island for Gullah Heritage

-While on the island, I also visited the Red Piano Too Art Gallery, where local Gullah artists display colorful and expressive works.
-Meeting the artists and hearing about the inspiration behind their pieces added a deeply personal touch.
-To end the day, I stopped by a small eatery for some traditional Gullah cuisine—an unforgettable meal of fried fish, collard greens, and sweet cornbread.
+Next, I visited the Red Piano Too Art Gallery, showcasing expressive works by local Gullah artists.
+Meeting the artists and learning about their inspirations brought a personal touch to the experience.
+To end the day, I enjoyed a meal of fried fish, collard greens, and sweet cornbread at a local eatery—a delicious taste of Gullah cuisine.

-Fun Fact: The Gullah people have preserved much of their African heritage, from language and storytelling to music.
-St. Helena Island is one of the best places in the U.S. to experience Gullah culture authentically.
+Fun Fact: The Gullah people have preserved much of their African heritage, from language and music to storytelling.
+St. Helena Island is one of the best places in the U.S. to experience this rich culture firsthand.

 10. Reflecting at the Beaufort National Cemetery